Signal reconstruction from the magnitude of subspace components: Introduction

-\textbf{Deterministic setting:} Given $k$-dimensional linear subspaces $\{V_j\}_{j=1}^n$ in $\R^d$, we aim to reconstruct the signal $x\in \R^d$ from $\{\|P_{V_j}(x)\|\}_{j=1}^n$, where $P_{V_j}$ denotes the orthogonal projector onto $V_j$.
-If there are positive weights $\{\omega_j\}_{j=1}^n$ such that $\{(V_j,\omega_j)\}_{j=1}^n$ yields a cubature of strength $4$, then we shall obtain a closed reconstruction formula for $xx^*$ enabling us to extract $\pm x$.
+If there are positive weights $\{\omega_j\}_{j=1}^n$ such that $\{(V_j,\omega_j)\}_{j=1}^n$ yields a so-called cubature of strength $4$ as defined in Section \ref{sec:cub} of the present paper, then we shall obtain a closed reconstruction formula for $xx^*$ enabling us to extract $\pm x$.
 Thus, we extend the $1$-dimensional results in \cite{Balan:2009fk} to $k$-dimensional projections.
 Note that the authors in \cite{Balan:2009fk} require cubatures for the projective space whose weights are $\omega_j=1/n$, i.e., so-called projective designs.
 In practice, however, the choice of subspaces may underlie restrictions that prevent them from being a design.
 Therefore, our results are a significant improvement for $1$-dimensional projections already.

 To address subspace erasures, we suppose that we are only given the values of $n-p$ norms and we need to reconstruct the missing $p$ norms.
 Notice that our input are not the subspace components but their norms, as opposed to signal reconstruction under the erasures discussed in \cite{Bodmann:2005uq,Holmes:2004fk,Kutyniok:2009aa}.
-If there are positive weights $\{\omega_j\}_{j=1}^n$ such that $\{(V_j,\omega_j)\}_{j=1}^n$ forms a tight $p$-fusion frame as recently introduced in \cite{Bachoc:2010aa}, then we are able to reconstruct the erased $p$ norms at least up to permutation.
+If there are positive weights $\{\omega_j\}_{j=1}^n$ such that $\{(V_j,\omega_j)\}_{j=1}^n$ forms a tight $p$-fusion frame as recently introduced in \cite{Bachoc:2010aa}, then the computation of the erased norms up to permutations amounts to solving a system of algebraic equations.
 We can then reconstruct $\pm x$ from the entire set of $n$ magnitude subspace components.
 In other words, we found conditions on subspaces, so that we can compute a finite list of candidate signals, one of which is the correct one.
 The latter is a form of list decoding as introduced in \cite{Elias:1991fk}.

 The limit of this deterministic approach stands in the required number of subspaces.
 Indeed, it is known that the cardinality of a cubature formula of strength $4$ scales at least quadratically with the ambient dimension $d$.
 In the random setting, it will be possible to reduce the number of subspaces to linear size: